Covestro aims for climate neutrality

 “In a circular economy, we can protect the climate, nature and resources and achieve sustainable growth that respects planetary boundaries.
 Covestro and the chemical industry are part of the solution.
 Sustainability cannot be done alone and will require a greater effort from everyone to achieve the goals of the Paris Climate Agreement.
 Policymakers, business and society must work together to achieve ambitous climate goals.”

 Already now, based on Covestro’s previous greenhouse gas emissions reduction targets, major milestones have been reached.
-The Group met its ambition to reduce the specific greenhouse gas emissions by 50 percent per metric ton of product produced by 2025 earlier than expected.
-Thanks to successfully implemented operational excellence in all its major production sites, Covestro has cut these by 54 percent already in 2021, compared to base year 2005.
+The Group met its ambition to reduce the greenhouse gas emissions by 50 percent per metric ton of product produced by 2025 earlier than expected.
+Thanks to successfully implemented operational excellence in all its major production sites, Covestro has cut emissions by 54 percent already in 2021, compared to base year 2005.

 A key aspect of the new 2035 reduction target is meeting the goal of the Paris Climate Agreement, under which the world community aims to limit global warming to 1.5 degrees Celsius.

 Three levers make a vital contribution to achieving the climate targets

 - Production processes will be improved further and energy efficiency enhanced to achieve even more sustainable manufacturing.
 One focus is on reducing nitrous oxide emissions.
 That will be possible through greater use of innovative catalyst technology.
 In addition, production plants can be controlled more efficiently thanks to further digitalization of the facilities and the use of digital technologies, while processes can be optimized using digital simulations.
 Digital technologies also help collect and track emissions data throughout the value chain.